-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 38, number 05 (2015).
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 38, number 05 (2015).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 I’ll confess that I feel sorry for contemporary atheists.
 There was a time when “atheism” simply meant “rejecting belief in a God or gods.”
 Thanks to the rise of New Atheism, things are not so simple for the modern atheist.
 Today, the discerning skeptic can choose from a smorgasbord of brands, including antitheism, nontheism, friendly atheism, militant atheism, activist atheism, agnostic atheism, and plain old-fashioned atheism.
 Old-fashioned atheists are a straightforward bunch; they have rejected belief in God for emotional or intellectual reasons that they usually can articulate.
 Atheism is just something they happen to believe.